 The court also reminded the Army of the exemptions it had granted, including grandfathering 197,102 soldiers who had non-conforming tattoos as well as issuing 183 exceptions to the current tattoo policy including “a vampire Mickey Mouse” tattoo.

 According to court documents, the student, Iknoor Singh, a junior at Hofstra University, “hopes to serve in Military Intelligence, and he speaks Urdu, Hindi, and Punjabi, as well as English.”

-“All this Sikh student wants to do is to serve his country,” said Eric Baxter, Senior Counsel at the Becket Fund for Religious Liberty.
+“All this Sikh student wants to do is to serve his country,” said Eric Baxter, Senior Counsel at Becket.
 “The military cannot issue uniform exemptions for secular reasons but then refuse to issue them for religious reasons.
 The Religious Freedom Restoration Act was written and passed nearly unanimously by Congress precisely to protect the rights of individuals such as Mr. Singh.”

 The opinion, issued last Friday, June 12, relied heavily on the standard for religious protection set out in Supreme Court cases such as Holt v.
 Hobbs and Hobby Lobby.
-Both cases were brought to the Supreme Court by the Becket Fund for Religious Liberty.
+Both cases were brought to the Supreme Court by Becket.